lelandrichardson/redux-injectable-store/README.md

 ## Additional Notes

-1. If you try to inject a reducer into a namespace that already has a reducer, it will be a "no op".
+1. If you try to inject a reducer into a namespace that already has a reducer without passing the 'force' argument, it will `console.warn` and be a "no op".

 ## License